Household Hazardous Waste

 Some materials require special handling for safe disposal and shoud not be placed in the trash.
-Learn more at SOCCRA's website, below.
+Learn more at SOCRRA's website, below.

 Special Household Waste

 Medications, paint, lawn and garden products, chemicals, automotive products, oils, household cleaners, solvents, insulin syringes, and other hazardous materials require special handling and should not be placed in the trash.
 SOCRRA offers a free disposal service for these hazardous household waste items to Troy residents only.
 Visit SOCRRA's website for additional information regarding Special Household Waste disposal.